-- All practicum applications can be found on the Placement and Licensure website within the School of Education website. - Part of the application process will consist of a meeting with your advisor, and the Director of Clinical Experiences.
-The meeting will help to gather information to use to design a practicum for you. - You will need a current resume as one of the application materials submitted.
+- All practicum applications can be found on the Placement and Licensure website within the School of Education website. - Part of the application process will consist of a meeting with your advisor to ensure all coursework is completed.
+Then you will meet with the Director of Clinical Experiences in Education to design a practicum that address any gaps in licensure content, scope or experience. - You will need a current resume as one of the application materials submitted.